YJAJ/Udacity_Self_Driving_Car_Engineer_Projects/Traffic_sign_classifier_with_Resnet_SEnet_blocks/README.md

 ### Data Augmentation

-As discussed in the data visualisation section before, four data agumentation methods are used: rotation, horizontal flip, adding noise and blurring images.
+As discussed in the data visualisation section before, four data augmentation methods are used: rotation, horizontal flip, adding noise and blurring images.
 To display the effect of each method, I will use the display_image method to provide the original image on the left and the transformed image on the right.

 I created a simple ImageAugmentation class to augment the images.